 * Offers maximum volumes at steep discounts

-* Oil majors, refiners in Europe, Asia, US grab cheap oil
+* Oil majors, refiners in Europe grab cheap oil (Adds details, recasts)

-MOSCOW, March 13 (Reuters) - Saudi Arabia is flooding markets with oil at prices as low as $25 per barrel, specifically targeting big refiners of Russian oil in Europe and Asia, in an escalation of its fight with Moscow for market share, five trading sources said on Friday.
+MOSCOW, March 13 (Reuters) - Saudi Arabia is flooding Europe with oil at prices as low as $25 per barrel, specifically targetting big refiners of Russian oil in an escalation of its fight with Moscow for market share, five trading sources said on Friday.

 The sources, from oil majors and refiners which process crude in Europe, said Saudi state oil company Aramco told them it would supply all requested additional volumes in April.